go-swag/frontend-assessment/README.md

 - Posts: Display a list of user posts from https://jsonplaceholder.typicode.com/users/1/posts
 - Albums: Display a list of user albums obtained from https://jsonplaceholder.typicode.com/users/1/albums

-If the endpoint is unavailable there is example data in the `mock_data` directory.
+If the endpoint is unavailable there is example data in the `mock-data` directory.

 ### Login Page